KaiNorberg/Volund/README.md

 <ins>**2.
 Building Volund**</ins>

-Building Volund is slightly diffrent depending on if your on Windows or linux.
+Building Volund is slightly different depending on whether you are on Windows or Linux.

+**Windows**

-If your on Windows run the [premake.bat](https://github.com/Kaj9296/Volund-2/blob/main/premake.bat) file in the CMD with an argument specifying what toolset you wish to use.
+If your on Windows, run the [premake.bat](https://github.com/Kaj9296/Volund-2/blob/main/premake.bat) file in the CMD with an argument specifying what toolset you wish to use.
 For example, if you wish to use Visual Studio 2022 then you would type ```premake.bat vs2022```.

+**Linux**

-If your on Linux run the [premake.sh](https://github.com/Kaj9296/Volund-2/blob/main/premake.sh) file in the terminal with an argument specifying what toolset you wish to use.
+If your on Linux, run the [premake.sh](https://github.com/Kaj9296/Volund-2/blob/main/premake.sh) file in the terminal with an argument specifying what toolset you wish to use.
 For example, if you wish to use gmake then you would type ```sh premake.sh gmake```.

 After that, you can simply compile the generated project with your chosen tool set.

+## Creating a Scene

+In Volund a scene is simply any .lua file.
+In the future there will be an editor simular to other game engines, however for now you can simply write lua files manualy.
+Some example files can be found down below and in the [TestScenes](https://github.com/Kaj9296/Volund/tree/main/TestScenes) folder.

 ## Running a Scene

-In Volund a scene is simply any .lua file.
 Currently the only way to run a scene is to open the Editor (the executable that was generated using your chosen toolset in the previous step) and click the ```Load Scene``` button within the ```Viewport``` Widget, after that simply select the .lua file you wish to run.
-Some example files can be found in the [TestScenes](https://github.com/Kaj9296/Volund/tree/main/TestScenes) folder.

 ## Example Scene